CDCgov/label/README.md

 LABEL’s purpose is to quickly (relative to building an MSA and tree), automatically, and correctly assign clades or lineages to nucleotide sequences.
 Automated lineage assignment has applications in surveillance, research, and high-throughput database annotation.
 Additional information is on the [LABEL website](https://wonder.cdc.gov/amd/flu/label/) or you can read the [manuscript].

-## METHOD

-Lineage Assignment By Extended Learning (LABEL) uses hidden Markov model (HMM) profiles of clade alignments--or groups of clades--to analyze query sequences and then classify them via machine learning techniques.
-The HMM scoring step is performed via [SAM].
-Prediction is performed hierarchically--usually starting out at a more general level (e.g., a groups of clades) and going to a very specific terminal level (a particular clade).
-This roughly corresponds to the hierarchical structure of phylogenetic trees and the H5N1 nomenclature system.
-The prediction phase of LABEL is done via support vector machines (SVM) using the free SHOGUN Machine Learning Toolbox v1.1.0 (multi-class GMNP SVM with polynomial kernel of degree 20, <www.shogun-toolbox.org>).

-### TRAINING

-Training is performed using a combination of support scripts and by manually applied expert knowledge.
-Generally, a curated and annotated multiple sequence alignment is used along with the [createLABELlevel.sh](createLABELlevel.sh) script.

 ## USAGE

 ```bash